saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

         interface = neighbor.find('.//interface-name').text
         uptime = neighbor.find('.//neighbor-adjacency-time').attrib['seconds']
 ```
-Here, we iterate the objects in the list and retrieve information from the field we are interested in.
+Here, we iterate the objects in the list and retrieve information from the fields we are interested in.

-Note that when we check the uptime, we do not just grab the text, instead we retrieve the `seconds`.
+Note that when we check the uptime, we do not just grab the text.
+Instead we retrieve the `seconds`.

 Let’s look at the values we extract here by returning them to screen:
 ```python